urbanski/VirusTotalApi/README.md

 This script was made public into the official VT API documentation page. https://www.virustotal.com/en/documentation/public-api/

+For working, you need to set your api key at line 55<br />

 Orginal Script Author: Adam Meyers<br />
 Rewirtten & Modified: Chris Clark<br />
 And finally has been added full API support by Andriy Brukhovetskyy (doomedraven)<br />